About Apache Kafka

 - Tutorial – Kafka Connector Example to import data from text file to Kafka Cluster.

 Kafka provides Command-Line tools to start a Console Producer, Console Consumer, Console Connector etc.

 Kafka Tutorial for demonstrating to start a Producer and Consumer through console.

 - Tutorial – Kafka Console Producer and Consumer Example

 Kafka Tools – Kafka Monitor

 Now, Monitoring your Kafka Cluster has become easy.
 Kafka Monitor is relatively new package released by LinkedIn that can be used to do long running tests and regression tests.
 No changes are required to existing Kafka Cluster to use Kafka Monitor.

-Learn to build a Kafka Multi-Broker Cluster with three nodes in the cluster that run in your local machine.
+- Tutorial – Kafka Multi-Broker Cluster Learn to build a cluster with three nodes in the cluster, each containing a broker, that run in your local machine.